JakubKorytko/algorithms-library/README.md

   *   *   *
 ```

-To use the Triangular numbers calculator in the Algorithm Console App, type "triangular" in the menu and enter the number of terms you want to generate.
+To use the Triangular numbers calculator in the Algorithms Library, type "triangular" in the menu and enter the number of terms you want to generate.

 ## Sieve of Eratosthenes

 The Sieve of Eratosthenes is a simple and efficient algorithm for finding all prime numbers up to a given limit.
 The algorithm works by iteratively marking as composite (i.e., not prime) the multiples of each prime, starting with the multiples of 2.
 For example, to find all prime numbers up to 30, we start with the number 2 and mark its multiples (4, 6, 8, etc.) as composite.
 Then we move to the next prime number (3) and mark its multiples (6, 9, 12, etc.) as composite.
 We continue this process until all primes have been processed.

-To use the Sieve of Eratosthenes in the Algorithm Console App, type "eratosthenes" in the menu and enter the maximum number you want to generate primes up to.
+To use the Sieve of Eratosthenes in the Algorithms Library, type "eratosthenes" in the menu and enter the maximum number you want to generate primes up to.

 ## Hanoi tower solver